vorakl/vbl/README.rst

 ##############################

 An each library from this set collects many useful functions for simplifying a development in Bash.
-Instead of copy-pasting the same functions from one script to another it's much better to include once an external library and reuse the same code everywhere.
+Instead of copy/pasting the same functions from one script to another it's much better to include once an external library and reuse the same code everywhere.

+* Installation_
+* `Quick start`_
+    * `Download using wget without saving on a disk`_
+    * `Download using curl and Check an integrity by comparing sha256 hash`_
+    * `Download using a pure Bash code without saving on a disk`_
+* `The list of libraries`_

 Installation
 ============